-Term life insurance is the option that is most commonly found when you search for life insurance.
+Term life insurance is the option most commonly found when searching for life insurance.
 It is a type of life insurance product that provides a benefit upon death if death happens within the policy 'term'.
 The term is the number of years that you take your insurance for.

 You can jump ahead to read about Buying Term Life Insurance at the best rates and getting up to £100 cashback when you buy.

 Term Life Insurance - Facts

 - A contract between a person(s) and an insurance company

 - The policy continues to insure you as long as you keep paying for it